tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 I don't know if, and how much this breaks things.
 But for now I am happy to not have my browsing habits disclosed to gravatar.com.
 I can live without these cute thumbnails.

 But this applies to any domain which is ubiquitous enough, `gravatar.com` is just one example among so many.
-To deal with this easily, I find HTTP Switchboard to be the best tool, as to blacklists a ubiquitous domain is simply a matter of point and click.
+To deal with this easily, I find HTTP Switchboard to be the best tool, as to blacklist a ubiquitous domain is simply a matter of point and click.